How To Write A Media Pitch – With Sample Pitch Letter Example

 media pitch

-1. Define your objective: Decide on the goal of your media pitch, such as generating awareness about a new product or service, sharing a newsworthy event, or positioning an expert in your company as a thought leader.
+• Define Your Objective: Decide on the goal of your media pitch, such as generating awareness about a new product or service, sharing a newsworthy event, or positioning an expert in your company as a thought leader.
+Whether it’s a feature story pitch example or a social media pitch example, clarity in your objective is key.

-2. Research your target media: Identify the publications, journalists, and reporters who cover topics related to your pitch.
+• Research Your Target Media: Identify the publications, journalists, and reporters who cover topics related to your pitch.
 Read their previous work to understand their interests, writing style, and preferred topics.

-3. Craft a compelling headline: Use a short and catchy headline that summarizes the main message of your pitch and grabs the attention of the journalist.
+• Craft a Compelling Headline: Use a short and catchy headline that summarizes the main message of your pitch and grabs the attention of the journalist.

-4. Write a concise summary: In the opening paragraph, provide a brief overview of the story, including the main point, key facts, and why it’s newsworthy.
+• Write a Concise Summary: In the opening paragraph, provide a brief overview of the story, including the main point, key facts, and why it’s newsworthy.

-5. Support your pitch with evidence: Include specific data, statistics, or examples that illustrate the relevance and importance of your pitch.
+• Support Your Pitch with Evidence: Include specific data, statistics, or examples that illustrate the relevance and importance of your pitch.

-6. Offer a spokesperson or interview: Provide the journalist with a spokesperson who can offer quotes or an interview, if appropriate.
+• Offer a Spokesperson or Interview: Provide the journalist with a spokesperson who can offer quotes or an interview, if appropriate.
 Make it clear that the spokesperson is available for additional information.

-7. Conclude with a call to action: End your pitch with a clear call to action, such as asking the journalist to contact you for more information or to schedule an interview.
+• Conclude with a Call to Action: End your pitch with a clear call to action, such as asking the journalist to contact you for more information or to schedule an interview.

-8. Proofread and revise: Edit your pitch to ensure it is error-free and easy to read.
+• Proofread and Revise: Edit your pitch to ensure it is error-free and easy to read.
 Avoid using jargon or overly technical language that could confuse the reader.

 Remember that a successful media pitch is concise, relevant, and timely.
 Be respectful of the journalist’s time and provide value to their audience.
-Good luck!
+Good luck with your media pitching efforts!

 Different Types of Media Pitches